Entering Homes and Businesses

 Schooling from Home

 If you have a student at home (college or otherwise) because of coronavirus, please fill out this form.
-We will offer our customers who have a student or students at home a 1 GB credit, per closed school day, per student.
+We will offer our customers who have a student or students at home a 30 GB credit, per month, per student, to finish out the school year or semester.
 If you have a student at home, please use the “Closed School due to COVID-19 Form”.
 Proof of the student’s identity and school will be needed.

 Free Wi-Fi available in NNTC Communities for Students